 Painting by Abraham Hondius, “The Frozen Thames, looking Eastwards towards Old London Bridge,” 1677.
 Image credit: Museum of London.

-The Maunder Minimum or “Little Ice Age”
+The Maunder Minimum and the “Little Ice Age”

 Times of depressed solar activity seem to correspond with times of global cold in history.
 The most famous example is the “Little Ice Age.”